Connect with others who understand.

 Here’s why the PYP scan is done:

 • Diagnosis — The scan helps doctors see if you have amyloid deposits in your heart.
-This can confirm if you have cardiac amyloidosis and allow you to begin treatment.
+This information can confirm if you have cardiac amyloidosis and allow you to begin treatment.

 • Severity assessment — The PYP scan shows how much amyloid has built up in your heart.
 This helps doctors understand how serious your condition is, which helps guide your treatment plan.